 There are many valid reasons why we should set high standards.
-Here are the main ones that I believe can have the greatest impact on our life:
+Here are the main ones that I believe can have the greatest impact on our life and that prove the importance of having standards:

 1. Your life will feel more authentic: When we take the time to create standards that are grounded in our knowledge of what’s most important to us, we increase our chances of creating a life that feels authentic to us.
 Your career, relationships and personal prosperity will be a reflection on what you believe to be true about yourself and the rest of the world.

 2. Others will respect you more: When you have standards, people are less likely to overstep your boundaries and mistreat you.
 We teach people how to treat us and, when we communicate our standards to others, they’ll know where you draw the line and will act accordingly.
 Individuals who command this sort of respect from others are admired and treated with dignity.